vivrana/fb-fs-coding-challenge-ui/loyaltypoints/README.md

 overflows.
 However, we can of course tweak this.
 Just pointing it out as an explicit decision.
 Normally, we'll have a generous limit to being with but keeping it more contained for now.

 There are some versioning gems available to keep track of transaction histories and such.
-I've opted for writing this code myself as this is a take-home exercise - I'm assuming you'll have better signals with code I'm writing rather than configuring in a gem.
+I've opted to write this code myself as this is a take-home exercise - I'm assuming you'll have better signals with code I'm writing rather than configuring in a gem.